SNOWOVERSEER/Manuscript-System/README.md

 2. Hosting Service: AWS
 3. Database: MySQL

+# Workflow
+- master: The `master` branch is the primary branch where the source code reflects the production-ready state of this project.
+It is the definitive branch where code is fully tested, stable, and ready to be relseaed to end-users.
+- dev: The `dev` branch serves as the active development branch where new features and fixes are integrated and tested.
+The beanch contains the latest ongooing work and once stable, changes are merged into the `master` branch for release.

+## Branch Naming Cnventions
+- Task Branches: Prefix with `task/` followed by a brief description of the feature, e.g., "task/login".
+- Bug Fixes Branches: Use `bugfix/` along with the a short description, like bugfix/fix-login-error.

 <!-- ## Instruction
 (this file must be updated at all times. please, make sure explain the github structure here and generate changelogs for each sprint before you tag it)